notEthan/scorpio/README.md

 #    }
 ```

-Alternatively, Scorpio defines a helper `Document#operations` which behaves like an Enumerable of all the Operations in the Document.
-It can be subscripted with the `operationId`:
+Alternatively, Scorpio defines a helper {Scorpio::OpenAPI::Document#operations} which is an Enumerable of all the Operations in the Document.
+It can be subscripted with an `operationId`:

 ```ruby
 inventory_op = pet_store_doc.operations['getInventory']
 # => returns the same inventory_op as above.
 ```

-Now that we have an operation, we can run requests from it. {Scorpio::OpenAPI::Operation#run} performs the operation by running a request.
-If the response is an error, a {Scorpio::HTTPError} subclass will be raised.
-On success, it returns the response body entity, instantiated according to the OpenAPI schema for the operation response, if specified.
-For more detail on how json-schema instances are represented, see the gem [JSI](https://github.com/notEthan/jsi).
+Now that we have an operation, we can run requests from it with {Scorpio::OpenAPI::Operation#run}.
+On success, it returns the parsed response body, instantiated using the JSON schema for the operation response, if that is specified in the OAD.

 ```ruby
 inventory = inventory_op.run